1967 #1 Singles Albums

-September 1, 1967, The Beatles after live performances: the Beatles held a meeting at Paul McCartney’s house in London to decide upon their next course of action following the death of manager Brian Epstein.
+September 1, 1967: the Beatles held a meeting at Paul McCartney’s house in London to decide upon their next course of action following the death of manager Brian Epstein.
 They decided to postpone their planned trip to India and to begin the already-delayed production of the Magical Mystery Tour movie.
 They had two songs already recorded for the movie, ‘Magical Mystery Tour’ and ‘Your Mother Should Know’.

 September 11, 1967: filming began for The Beatles ‘Magical Mystery Tour’.
 There was no script, nor a very clear idea of exactly what was to be accomplished, not even a clear direction about where the bus was supposed to go.
 The bus set off for the West Country in England stopping for the night in Teignmouth, Devon where hundreds of fans greeted The Beatles at their hotel.

 September 16, 1967: LP, ‘Are You Experienced?‘ entered the Billboard Hot 200 album chart, where it stayed for 106 weeks, including 77 weeks in the Top 40.
 In 2003, Rolling Stone magazine ranked it No.15 on their 500 Greatest Albums of All Time and two years later it was selected for permanent preservation in the National Recording Registry at the Library of Congress in the United States.

 September 17, 1967: The Doors appear on The Ed Sullivan Show and perform “Light My Fire”.
 Sullivan had requested that the line “Girl we couldn’t get much higher” be changed for the show.
 Jim Morrison agreed, but ended up performing it the way it was written and The Doors are banned from the show.